microsoft/ms-identity-conditional-access-for-compliance/README.md

 _**Step 9: Validate Scenario with Sample Application**_

->**Note:** The test user location is Switzerland and we are using an iOS device for this demo
+>**Note:** The Test User location is Switzerland and we are using an iOS device for this demo

-1. Browse to https://localhost:44321 and sign-in with the test user account in your Tenant.
+1. Browse to https://localhost:44321 and sign-in with the Test User account in your Tenant.
 Sign-in using Passwordless Phone-Sign-in using the Microsoft Authenticator App. using Number match + iOS (FaceID/TouchID)

     ![Image9](./readmefiles/Image9.png)

-2. Once logged on to the TodoListClient application Click TodoList followed by Create New (To create a new item in the list)
+2. Once logged on to the TodoListClient application Click **TodoList** followed by **Create New** (To create a new item in the list)

     ![Image10](./readmefiles/Image10.png)